LewisTowart/tech258_cloud/app-deployment/database_deploy_guide.md

 ### Step 3.

-Next we are going to install mongodb. (break this down when have time)
+Next we are going to install mongodb.

+It's important to note this specific code is to get the 7.0.6 version of Mongodb.

+The # section is optional and essentially is responsible for stopping those packages being updated from our 7.0.6 version.

 ```
 sudo apt-get install gnupg curl